 My Approach to Helping

 As a therapist I value personal empowerment.
-I view you as the expert on your life, with my role being to use my expertise and training to help you realize your inner strengths and potential.
+I view you as the expert on your life, with my role being to use my education and training to help you realize your inner strengths and potential.
 Using principles of mindfulness, CBT, DBT, and Narrative modalities, I work collaboratively, viewing you as separate from your problems.

 More Info About My Practice

 I specialize in narrative, mindfulness-based, and cognitive behavioral approaches to therapy.
 These types of therapy teach valuable skills to provides meaningful insights and strengthen the mind-body connection.

 Through cultivating a relationship built on safety and trust, we'll work together to find creative solutions designed to fit your unique needs.
 Consultations are free, private, and confidential.
 Some sliding-scale availability.
 LGBTQIA and Poly-friendly.
 I welcome the opportunity to speak with you.